St. Boniface, Winnipeg: Sports

 St. Boniface is represented by the St. Boniface Riels hockey team which plays in the Manitoba Major Junior Hockey League (MMJHL).
 The St. Boniface Riels were founded in 1971.
 They play at the Southdale Arena and have won five MMJHL championships: 1971–1972, 1972–1973, 1984–1985, 1985–1986, 2014–2015.

 St. Boniface is home to three golf courses.
-The fully private Niakwa Country Club, the semi-private St. Boniface Country Club, and the public city owned Windsor Park Golf Course.
+The fully private Niakwa Country Club, the semi-private St. Boniface Golf Club, and the public city owned Windsor Park Golf Course.
 The Manitoba Open, a professional tournament associated with PGA development tours, has been hosted in St. Boniface 11 times at the Niakwa Country Club.

 Curling is a popular winter activity in St. Boniface with the Heather Curling Club hosting eight indoor curling sheets within the neighborhood.
 The Heather Curling club has hosted both provincial championships and national invitational tournaments.